 The data storage industry has been characterized by significant litigation.
 This includes litigation relating to patent and other intellectual property rights, product liability claims and other types of litigation.
 Litigation can be expensive, lengthy and disruptive to normal business operations.
 Moreover, the results of litigation are inherently uncertain and may result in adverse rulings or decisions.
 We may enter into settlements or be subject to judgments that may, individually or in the aggregate, have a material adverse effect on our business, financial condition or operating results.
 As disclosed in Part I, Item 1, Note 5 in the Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q on November 18, 2011, a sole arbitrator ruled against us in an arbitration in Minnesota.
 The arbitration involves claims brought by Seagate Technology LLC against us and a now former employee, alleging misappropriation of confidential information and trade secrets.
 The arbitrator issued an interim award against us in the amount of \$525 million plus pre-award interest.
 On January 23, 2012, the arbitrator issued a final award adding pre-award interest in the amount of \$105.4 million, for a total award of \$630.4 million.
 On January 23, 2012, we filed a petition in the District Court of Hennepin County, Minnesota to have the final arbitration award vacated, and a hearing on the petition was held on March 1, 2012.
 On October 12, 2012, the District Court of Hennepin County, Minnesota vacated, in full, the \$630.4 million final arbitration award and ordered that a rehearing be held concerning certain trade secret claims before a new arbitrator.
 On October 30, 2012, Seagate initiated an appeal of the District Court's decision with the Minnesota Court of Appeals.
 On July 22, 2013, the Minnesota Court of Appeals reversed the District Court's decision and remanded for entry of an order and judgment confirming the arbitration award.
-We strongly disagree with the decision of the Court of Appeals and believe that the District Court's decision was correct.
-On August 20, 2013, the Company filed a petition for review with the Minnesota Supreme Court and, on October 15, 2013, the Company was informed that the Minnesota Supreme Court granted the Company's petition.
-The appeal before the Minnesota Supreme Court has been fully briefed, and oral argument is scheduled for February 5, 2014.
+We strongly disagree with the decision of the Court of Appeal review with the Minnesota Supreme Court and, on October 15, 2013, the Company was informed that the Minnesota Supreme Court granted the Company's petition.
+The appeal before the Minnesota Supreme Court has been fully briefed, and oral argument was held on February 5, 2014.